Mobile App Design is Fashion

 As disappointing as it is, this seems to be the new fashion in apps: I summarize it basically as intentionally terrible user experience.
 I was talking to a prospect recently about an iOS App we were planning to help them build.
 They showed me a mockup that involved quite a few hidden buttons and gestures to control the UI.
 I carefully explained that users were unlikely to find these gestures and that we should move these things in to buttons that are more obvious.
 As a compromise, we needed at least a quick tutorial to show them these features.
 The response I received was surprising, to say the least:

 If we were designing a video game level this would maybe make some sense.
 It’s typical to “hide” some areas of play so that it’s rewarding when they are discovered.
+And if it’s a word game, like Word Villa, then the reward could be some Word villas answers.
 This is basically what they were going for.
 But for a mobile app, this is just a poor UI decision that is going to leave people confused.
 This wasn’t some kind of special easter egg hidden feature.
 This was basic functionality for switching to a friends list in the app.

 You want to hide the friends list from users?
 This kind of thinking is now fashionable.
 Whether we like it or not, fashion influences the way we write software.
 As someone who is going to spend hours of my life building out these features, I hate the idea that most users simply will never find them.
 That’s why I declined that particular project.
 I left money on the table, but saved myself from spending time on work I didn’t find meaningful.